mimikgit/cocoapod-EdgeUser/README.md

+# PLEASE NOTE THIS MIMIK CLIENT LIBRARY IS NO LONGER BEING MAINTENAINED

+# THE NEXT GENERATION CLIENT LIBRARY IS AVAILABLE HERE: https://github.com/mimikgit/cocoapod-EdgeService

 # ``EdgeUser``

 mimik Client Library provides a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running.